zyqCSL/harv-faas-experiment/README.md

 ### Comparison of load balancing algorithms

-This set of experiments compare the performance of different load balancing algorithms ( *Min-worker-set*, *Join-the-shortest queue* and *Vanilla OpenWhisk*)
+This set of experiments compare the performance of different load balancing algorithms ( *Min-worker-set*, *Join-the-shortest-queue* and *Vanilla OpenWhisk*)

 To create VMs and deploy OpenWhisk, run one of the following scripts, corresponding to the tested load balancing algorithm.